mapzen/metro-extracts/docs/tutorial.md

-# tutorial: Extract OpenStreetMap data for display in QGIS
+# Tutorial: Extract OpenStreetMap data for display in QGIS

 Metro Extracts are chunks of OpenStreetMap data clipped to the rectangular region surrounding a particular city or region of interest.
 There are extracts available for immediate download of the top 200 most popular regions and you can also create [custom extracts](custom-extracts.md) that are available within 30-60 minutes.